sergioarmgpl/jaeger1.16-python-flask-envoy-k8s/README.md

 ```
 Note: Uncomment your desired ingress

 Enjoy it!
 ## Coming up
-The next release will include the metrics in Prometheus
+The next release will include the metrics in Prometheus, explanation, the actual repository contains a prometheus example but is not documented yet

 ## Ingress Notes
 install nginx-ingress with helm for quickstart